linode/apl-docs/docs/for-ops/console/overview.md

 - Dashboard
 - [Apps](apps.md): All active and inactive apps.
 Activate apps by dragging them to the active apps section
-- [Shortcuts](shortcuts.md): A list off all shortcuts created on this platform
 - [Clusters](clusters.md): A list of all known Kubernetes clusters running Otomi
 - [Policies](policies.md): A list of all available security policies and their configuration for this platform
 - [Teams](teams.md): A list of all Teams using this platform